syncfusion-content/xamarin-docs/Xamarin/SfChart/zoompan.md

 Following properties are used to configure the zooming feature,

 * [`EnableZooming`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomPanBehavior~EnableZooming.html) – used to enable/disable the pinch zooming.
 Default value is true.
-* [`EnableDirectionalZooming`]() - used to enable/disable the pinch zooming based on pinch gesture direction.
-Default value is false.
+* [`EnableDirectionalZooming`]() - Enables or disables the pinch zooming based on pinch gesture direction.
+The default value of this property is false.
 * [`EnableDoubleTap`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomPanBehavior~EnableDoubleTap.html) – when you enable this property, you can double tap on the chart to reset it to the original size or zoom in by one level.
 * [`EnableSelectionZooming`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomPanBehavior~EnableSelectionZooming.html) – when this property is set to true, you can double tap and drag to select a range on the chart to be zoomed in.
 * [`EnablePanning`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartZoomPanBehavior~EnablePanning.html) – used to enable/disable the panning.
 Default value is true.